protectai/llm-guard/docs/output_scanners/ban_substrings.md

 ## Benchmarks

+!!! info

     It uses data structures and replace function, which makes it fast.